 - Adam in The Wanderer goes from cutthroat businessman to Knight in Shining Armor in a single episode.
 Handwaved by the fact he is reverting to the mindset of an earlier incarnation.

-- Prince Eric Greystone of Wizards And Warriors (the TV series, not the video games), golden haired and usually clad in gold lame.
+- William admits that he's in love with his queen, Shannon, but out of respect for his honor code as a knight he does not want to break up her relationship with her fiancé, Miles, in the House episode Knight Fall.* Prince Eric Greystone of Wizards and Warriors (the TV series, not the video games), golden haired and usually clad in gold lame.
 Honorable to the point of folly - or beyond.
 His even hunkier brother Prince Justin on the other hand is a total subversion of the Trope.

 - Although not a literal knight David Shephard in Kings fulfills all the other qualifications and as a soldier could be said to be the modern equivalent of a knight.